Pelvic Pain During Early Pregnancy: A Merck Manual of Patient Symptoms podcast

-Certain findings suggest causes of pelvic pain but are not always diagnostic (see see Some Causes of Pelvic Pain During Early Pregnancy).
+Certain findings suggest causes of pelvic pain but are not always diagnostic (see Table 1: Some Causes of Pelvic Pain During Early Pregnancy).

 For all women who present with pelvic pain during early pregnancy, the most serious cause—ectopic pregnancy—must be excluded, regardless of any other findings.
 Nonobstetric causes of pelvic pain (eg, acute appendicitis) must always be considered and investigated as in nonpregnant women.

 As in any patient, findings of peritoneal irritation (eg, focal tenderness, guarding, rebound, rigidity) are a concern.
 Common causes include appendicitis, ruptured ectopic pregnancy, and, less often, ruptured ovarian cyst.
 However, absence of peritoneal irritation does not rule out such disorders, and index of suspicion must be high.